-- (16a) It is also appropriate to include requirements relating to buy-in procedures and fines for failed settlement of transactions in shares.
+- (16d) Since entering into a sovereign credit default swap without underlying exposure to the risk of a decline in the value of the sovereign debt instrument may have an adverse impact on the stability of sovereign debt markets, natural or legal persons should be prohibited from entering into such uncovered credit default swap positions.
+However, at the first initial signals that the sovereign debt market is not functioning properly, the competent authority should be empowered to temporarily suspend such a restriction.
+Such a suspension should be based on the belief of the competent authority based on objective elements consisting of the analysis of certain indicators set out in this regulation.
+However, competent authorities should be empowered to use additional indicators. - (16e) It is also appropriate to include requirements on central counterparties relating to buy-in procedures and fines for failed settlement of transactions in those shares.
 The buy-in procedures and late settlement requirements should set basic standards relating to settlement discipline.
-The buy-in and fining requirements should be sufficiently flexible to permit the central counterparty which is responsible for ensuring such procedures are in place to be able to rely on another market participant to operationally perform the buy in or impose the fine.
-However, for the proper functioning of financial markets it is essential to address wider aspects of settlement discipline in a horizontal legislative proposal. - (17) Measures relating to sovereign debt and sovereign credit default swaps, including increased transparency and restrictions on uncovered short selling, should impose requirements which are proportionate and at the same time avoid an adverse impact on the liquidity of sovereign bond markets and sovereign bond repurchase (repo) markets. - (18) Shares are increasingly admitted to trading on different trading venues both within the Union and outside the Union.
+The buy-in and fining requirements should be sufficiently flexible to permit the central counterparty which is responsible for ensuring such procedures are in place to be able to rely on another market participant to operationally perform the buy-in or impose the fine.
+However, for the proper functioning of financial markets it is essential to address wider aspects of settlement discipline in a horizontal legislative proposal. - (17) Measures relating to sovereign debt and sovereign credit default swaps including increased transparency and restrictions on uncovered short selling should impose requirements which are proportionate and at the same time avoid an adverse impact on the liquidity of sovereign bond markets and sovereign bond repurchase (repo) markets. - (18) Shares are increasingly admitted to trading on different trading venues both within the Union and outside the Union.
 Many large companies based outside the Union also have shares admitted to trading on a trading venue within the Union.
 For reasons of efficiency, it is appropriate to exempt securities from certain notification and disclosure requirements, where the principal venue for trading of that instrument is outside the Union.